Wolves and Wild Lands

 “Wolves and Wild Lands” brings the compelling stories of wolves and their relationship with humans to museums and other institutions nationwide.
 For example, did you know that wolves once occupied every habitat in North America, from mid Mexico to the polar ice pack?
 Human encroachment has led to diminished territories and prey for most wolves, but much important work is being done to find a way towards co-existence between wolves and people.

-The exhibit is comprised of seven preserved taxidermy specimens, each presented in its human and natural-history context.
+The exhibit is comprised of six preserved taxidermy specimens, each presented in its human and natural-history context.
 Species included are:

 Rocky Mountain Wolf